SAP/fsm-shell/docs/events.md

   SHELL_EVENTS.Version1.TO_APP
   ```

-  You can send any data from any plugin to the main application using the `TO_APP` event.
+  You can send any data from any extension to the main application using the `TO_APP` event.

   ```
   this.sdk.emit(SHELL_EVENTS.Version1.TO_APP, {